hzeller/rpt2pnp/README.md

 Now you need to edit the configuration to get the locations right.
 Then with

-    $ ./rpt2pnp -p config.txt mykicadfile.rpt > pick-n-place.gcode
+     $ ./rpt2pnp -c config.txt -p mykicadfile.rpt > pick-n-place.gcode

 You generate the gcode that you can send to your machine.

-If you want to create the configuration with a different program (e.g. https://github.com/jerkey/homer ), then it might simpler just to start out with a list of tape identifiers (something like `Capacitors_SMD:c_0805@C`) and create the configuration file from scratch (easier than parsing the template).
+If you want to create the configuration with a different program (e.g. https://github.com/jerkey/homer ), then use the `-h` option to create a homer template

-There is a way to list all the tape identifiers with the `-l` option:
+     $ ./rpt2pnp -h mykicadfile.rpt > homer-input.txt

+..
+Then create a configuration with homer, and input it via the `-C` option

-     $ ./rpt2pnp -l mykicadfile.rpt > list.txt
+     $ ./rpt2pnp -C config.txt -p mykicadfile.rpt > pick-n-place.gcode
-     $ cat list.txt
-     Capacitors_SMD:c_0805@C          7
-     SMD_Packages:SM0805@2.2k         1
-     SMD_Packages:SM0805@82           2
-     SMD_Packages:SMD-0805@12         1
-     SMD_Packages:SMD-0805@2.2k       2
-     SMD_Packages:SMD-0805@3k         1
-     SMD_Packages:TSSOP-16@SP3232E    1

 Configuration
 -------------

+This describes the 'long' configuration created with `-t`.
 The configuration file consists of

    - Board section.
 Describes board and its origin.
 (TODO: give sample